-Don’t worry – it is very common and normal.
+Don’t worry – this is very common and normal.
 Here are the reasons why that happens and some tips to overcome that gloomy period of post partum hair loss.

 The medical term for postpartum hair loss is telogen effluvium.
 It affects most of the new mums, but those with thin sparse hair can be worried about their looks and lose their self-esteem.

 Hormones are to blame for everything that happens to your appearance.
 Your hair normally falls off every day, but you most likely don’t notice it so much, since it doesn’t happen at once.

 Then, during pregnancy, hormones promote hair grow and stop it from falling off.
 After giving birth, your estrogen level is back to normal and you start to shed extensively.

 Don’t be alarmed – you are not going bald and the shedding will stop after your body completely recovers from pregnancy.
 Remember, nothing happens overnight and you will experience various side effects before you recover.

 Remember that postpartum hair loss is only temporarily.
 It lasts around 6 months.
 Some women stop shedding after 4 months, while others need to deal with hair loss for almost a year after they’ve had a baby.

 Not really.
 Almost all new moms struggle with it and you probably won’t be the exception.
 Some shed extensively, while others don’t.

 However, some things can help you reduce it:

 #1 Healthy diet and regular protein and iron intake during and after pregnancy will help you.